Anthony-Nolan/Atlas/README.md

     - This should take < 1 second to run.
     - You should have received a trivial `OK 200` responses.
 - Set up sensible initial data.
-  - Post to `/matching-dictionary/recreate-active-version`.
-    - This should take 2-6 minutes to run.
   - In SSMS, open and run the SQL script `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\InitialDonorTestData.sql"`.
     - This should take 10-40 seconds to run.
   - In SSMS, open and run the SQL script `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\InitialRefreshData.sql"`.
     - This should take < 1 second to run.
+  - Post to `/matching-dictionary/recreate-active-version`.
+    - This should take 2-6 minutes to run.
 - Run a search (avoiding NMDP Code lookups).
   - Restart the API project, and POST the JSON in `<gitRoot>\MiscTestingAndDebuggingResources\MatchingAlgorithm\ZeroResultsSearch.json"` to: `<LOCALHOST>/search`.
   - You should get a 200 Success response, with 0 results.
   - The first search should take 20-60 seconds.
   - Subsequent searches should take < 1 second.
-- Configure an HLA Service api key.
+- Configure an api key for the NMDP Code lookup API (the "HLA Service")
   - Acquire an api key.
 (This should be a guid)
   - Store that key as a local `user secret`, for the `Client.HlaService.ApiKey` config setting, in the API project.
     - In VS this is achieved by: